bwprice/apscale_blast_local/README.md

 #### Blastn search & filtering

-* Apscale blast can be initialized by calling:
+* Apscale blast can be run using the SLURM script if your HPC uses SLURM

-`apscale_blast`

-* You will be asked to provide the FULL PATH to your database.
-Enter the PATH in the command line.
-For example:

-`/Users/tillmacher/Downloads/MIDORI2_UNIQ_NUC_GB260_srRNA_BLAST`

-* Next, you will be asked to provide the FULL PATH to your query fasta file that contains the OTU/ESV sequences.
-Enter the PATH in the command line.
-For example:

-`/Users/tillmacher/Downloads/test_data_OTUs.fasta`

 * Apscale-blast will split your fasta into smaller subsets [DEFAULT: 100].